 You should enroll in Revised Pay As You Earn and can do this by mailing a completed income-driven repayment request to your student loan servicer, but the process is simpler to complete online.
 You can change your student loan repayment plan at any time.

-- Head on to studentloans.gov. create an FSA ID if you don’t have one or with your Federal Student Aid ID.
+- Head on to studentloans.gov. create an FSA ID if you don’t have one or Log in with your Federal Student Aid ID.

 - Choose the income-driven repayment plan request.
 Preview the form so you know what documents to have ready, like your tax return.